andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
 2021-04-01

-- why do nodes in input_structure object not have xstart/xend, ystart/yend to determine size of box, and only have x and y? -- ATT added to issues.
+- why do nodes in input_structure object not have xstart/xend, ystart/yend to determine size of box, and only have x and y?

+- add more details to each public function roxygen block, e.g. examples and more documentation/information.

+- write_diagram should take as input either a model list or the input_structure object. if model list, then the function will include a call to prepare_diagram. for either scenario, the code that is being generated should be fully 'stand-alone'. that means the original model list or the input_structure object should be written at the top of the output code.

+- add a simple 'vertical = TRUE' feature to make_diagram?
+Or skip and just let user specify input matrix?

+COMPLETED----
 - prepare_diagram function should explain in detail both the input and output objects and their structure -- DONE.

-- add more details to each public function roxygen block, e.g. examples and more documentation/information.

 - modify diagram (vignette B) produces warning messages.
-Should probably fix and/or suppress.
+Should probably fix and/or suppress. -- FIXED.
 - change main_arrow_linetype input to a word instead of a number (e.g. solid/dashed/etc.) -- ALREADY POSSIBLE, WILL UPDATE DOC.
 - labeling of main vs interaction flows doesn't seem to work for PP model? see 1st vignette diagram, only main arrows should be dashed, but interaction arrows are also dashed.  -- WORKS FOR ME.
 INTERACTION ARROW TYPE IS DASHED DEFAULT, MUST SPECIFY OTHERWISE.

-- write_diagram should take as input either a model list or the input_structure object. if model list, then the function will include a call to prepare_diagram. for either scenario, the code that is being generated should be fully 'stand-alone'. that means the original model list or the input_structure object should be written at the top of the output code.

-- add a simple 'vertical = TRUE' feature to make_diagram?
-Or skip and just let user specify input matrix?

 ******